robolaunch/cloudy/docs/agv/software/sbcSoftware/ros2packages/README.md

 ## robolaunch_cloudy_navigation
 The [robolaunch_cloudy_navigation](https://github.com/robolaunch/cloudy/tree/main/robolaunch_cloudy_navigation) packages includes the navigation plugin developed with nav2.
 Cloudy robot also added waypoint follower feature.
+You can follow the <a>navigation</a> page for its launch navigation.

 ## robolaunch_cloudy_simulation
-The [robolaunch_cloudy_simulation](https://github.com/robolaunch/cloudy/tree/main/robolaunch_cloudy_simulator) packages includes all the features of the Cloudy such as teleoperation, slam and navigation.
+The [robolaunch_cloudy_simulation](https://github.com/robolaunch/cloudy/tree/main/robolaunch_cloudy_simulator) packages includes all the features of the Cloudy such as teleoperation, slam and navigation. </br>
+You can follow the <a>simulation</a> page for its launch simulation.